 The methods employed to clean data will vary according to the types of data you store, we have given you some helping steps below to map out a framework for data cleansing.

 Remove unnecessary observations from your dataset, these include duplication and irrelevant observations.
 Duplication is common during the data collection phase, whenever you incorporate data from several places or scrape information.

 The irrelevant observations are findings that do not fit into the specific problem you might be trying to analyze.
 This could be where you need to analyze data regarding mobile phone users, but your dataset includes landline users.
 Removing irrelevant observations can make analysis more efficient, minimize diversion from the primary target and create a more powerful data set.

 Structural errors usually arise during data transfer, measurement, and poor data keeping, and can include mislabelled classes, feature name typos, and use of the same attribute with a different name to name but a few!

 Filter outliers that are not wanted

 It is important to note that just because an outlier exists, does not mean it is incorrect.
 However, if an outlier proves to be irrelevant for analysis or proves to be a mistake, it should be removed.
 In doing so, you can help the performance of the data set.

 You may want to ignore missing data - but you shouldn't.
 Often algorithms will not accept missing values.
 So, how do you deal with missing data?
-Gold standard is no missing data - but in an imperfect world the following can be considered:
+The gold standard is no missing data - but in an imperfect world the following can be considered:

 - Drop the entries with missing values.
 This will mean you lose information so approach this option with caution.

-- Input missing values based on you observations. there is risk of losing data integrity, and influencing outcome from assumptions not observations.
+- Input missing values based on your observations.
+There is a risk of losing data integrity and influencing outcomes from assumptions not observations.